CYSEC Qatar 2024 (8Th Global Edition) Concludes As A Catalyst For Global Cybersecurity Advancements

-(MENAFN- Mid-East) Doha, Qatar - CYSEC Qatar 2024, the 8th Global Edition of this esteemed cybersecurity conference, drew to a triumphant close on February 7, 2024, with nearly 500 IT, OT, security leaders, and cybersecurity experts in attendance.
+(MENAFN- Zex PR Wire) Doha, Qatar, 27th February 2024, ZEX PR WIRE , CYSEC Qatar 2024, the 8th Global Edition of this esteemed cybersecurity conference, drew to a triumphant close on February 7, 2024, with nearly 500 IT, OT, security leaders, and cybersecurity experts in attendance.
 The event served as a pivotal platform for global experts, innovators, and thought leaders to explore the latest advancements and strategies essential for safeguarding our ever-evolving digital landscape.

 Key Highlights from CYSEC Qatar 2024: